fiendish/webcam-art/README.md

 webcam-art
 ==========

 Requires a webcam.
-And probably requires Chrome.
+And probably requires Chrome on a real computer.

-Totally janks my phone, though, so maybe don't bother trying on mobile.
+Totally janks up my phone and Firefox on my laptop.

 http://fiendish.github.io/webcam-art/